calebboyd/derived-key/README.md

 ## derived-key

-Generate a secure hash to store secrets (passwords) with
+Generate a secure (one-way) hash to store secrets with

 ```javascript
 import { hash, verify } from 'derived-key'